About Alice Starmore

 Photography, drawing and painting are constant threads weaving through all aspects of her career.
 As well as textile art and design, her current work includes lens-based digital media which tends strongly towards the natural world and is often linked to nature conservancy.

-Alice's portfolio website, which spans the forty five years of her career from background, through books, design, colour experimentation, textile and photographic art, can be viewed by clicking here.
+Alice's portfolio website, which spans her career from 1975 to the present day, from background, through books, design, colour experimentation, textile and photographic art.
+You can find the Alice Starmore website here.